Several weeks ago, we posted a blog helping gals to avoid razor burn. Now, it’s the guy’s turn.

 - Razor burn or rash: This is not only painful, but it can be embarrassing.
 Particularly men with sensitive or occasionally inflamed skin may end up with redness and little bumps that are hot and itchy.

 - Nicks and cuts: When the blade catches on the skin, ouch!
 There’s the pain, the bleeding, and the embarrassment of having stuck tissue or styptic pencil white spots on your face.
+When it happens you can try one of these home remedies to stop the bleeding.

 - Ingrown hairs: When hairs aren’t completely shaven off, they may curl back to grow into the skin, causing temporary redness, irritation, and inflammation.